HumanCellAtlas/fusillade/Readme.md

 * `/user/public` -  a user for evaluating policies without an authenticated principle. `/user/public` is apart of `/group/user_default`.
 Modify the roles attached to `/group/user_default` to modify what unauthenticated user can do.

-**Note:** All of these resources can be modified using the fusillade API after deployment.
+**Note:** All of these resources can be modified using the Fusillade API after deployment.

-**Note:** New *fusillade_admins* can be assigned using the fusillade API and assigning the role of *fusillade_admin* to a user.
+**Note:** New `fusillade_admins` can be assigned using the Fusillade API and assigning the role of `fusillade_admin` to a user.

 ## Users

 A user can represent a service account, or a personal account.
 They can be explicitly created or created on demand when a user's permissions are first evaluated.
 A user is automatically added to `/group/user_default` when created.
-All other roles and groups must be added using the fusillade API.
+All other roles and groups must be added using the Fusillade API.

 ## Roles